How to enjoy the new sightseeing train "Hinabi (Yo-tabi)" in North Tohoku

 The "Hinabi (Yangtravel)" is a two-car train.

-The exterior design embodies a train that connects "region" to "region" and "people" to "people" by using a red line on a white background as a "string" and a "plum knot," which is the knot of a mizuhiki, at the front of the train.
-Also, the pattern of mountains, waves, rivers, and snowflakes represents the rich nature of mountains, villages, and the sea in the northern Tohoku region.
+The exterior design embodies a train that connects "region" to "region" and "people" to "people" by using a red line on a white background to resemble a "string" and a "plum knot," the knot of a mizuhiki, at the front of the train.
+The design of mountains, waves, rivers, and snowflakes represents the rich nature of the mountains, villages, and oceans of the Tohoku region.

 Car No. 1 [Green car reserved seat]